-The surveys are intended to provide schools with useful information for needs assessment, program development, and program evaluation, and particularly in programs for preventing bullying and other behavior problems and for promoting social and emotional competencies.
+In addition to using the scales to evaluate program effectiveness, many schools use the scales to conduct a needs assessment to help guide their school improvement plans.
 For example, scores on the School Climate Scale might indicate if a school needs to devote greater attention to important areas of school climate, including teacher-student relations, student relations, school safety, clarity of expectations, fairness of rules, and teacher-home communications.
 Scores on this scale and additional scales of the surveys also would indicate if increased attention should be given to bullying victimization; student engagement; the school's use of positive, punitive, and social emotional learning (SEL) techniques; and to developing students' social and emotional competencies.